learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 //=> "object"
 ```

-From JavaScript's perspective, what we call "arrays" are just special-cases of
-an `"object"` where the keys are all `number`s.
-So while JavaScript has
-`Array`s like `let dogs = ["Byron", "Cubby", "Boo Radley", "Luca"]`, JavaScript
+From JavaScript's perspective, what we call "arrays" are just special cases of an object where the keys are all numbers.
+So while JavaScript has arrays like `let dogs = ["Byron", "Cubby", "Boo Radley", "Luca"]`, JavaScript really thinks that `typeof dogs` is `"object"`.

 ```js
 let dogs = ['Byron', 'Cubby', 'Boo Radley', 'Luca'];